pgpkeys-eu/hockeypuck/contrib/docker-compose/standalone/README.md

 If you have made local changes to the default nginx configuration, you will need to port these changes to haproxy.
 Please open a ticket in the hockeypuck github project if you require assistance.

-* Incant `docker-compose down` to free up listening ports
-* Incant `docker rm --force standalone_nginx_1` to fully remove nginx
-* Incant `docker-compose up -d` to bring up the new deployment
+* Incant `docker-compose down --remove-orphans && docker-compose up -d` to bring up the new deployment

-Once this is working, you can remove your nginx configuration by deleting the `nginx` subdirectory.
+* You can now remove your nginx configuration by deleting the `nginx` subdirectory.

 # Installation